NYPL/digarch/tools/software_draft.md

 Apple /// Ready-to-Run (apple3rtr) is a software bundle used for MAME Apple emulation.
 It has been used by Digital Archives staff to view Apple II files.

 #### Installing:
-For detailed installation instructions vist the (apple3rtr github repo)[https://github.com/datajerk/apple3rtr].
+For detailed installation instructions visit the (apple3rtr github repo)[https://github.com/datajerk/apple3rtr].

 #### Configuring:
 #### Using: